-# Creating the first goal
+# Creating a goal and the goal view

 # How to create a goal